About Your Ketamine Infusion Treatment

 Check in at the reception desk, then have a seat in the waiting area.
 A staff member will meet you and bring you to the treatment suite.

 Your nurse will talk with you about your treatment and answer your questions.
 They will also ask you questions about your pain level.
-Your nurse will use your responses to adjust the medication for your treatment.
+Your nurse will use your responses to adjust the medicine for your treatment.
 You can learn more about describing your pain by watching our video How to Describe Your Cancer Pain.

 During your treatment, you will lie on a bed with a pillow and blanket.
 Your nurse will help you get comfortable and will place an intravenous (IV) line into your arm.
 The IV line will be connected to a machine that will give you low doses of ketamine.
 This should make you feel relaxed.

 Your nurse will keep track of your temperature, pulse, blood pressure, and oxygen levels during your whole treatment.
 They may not be in your room the whole time.
-If you need anything while your nurse is out of your room, you can use the call bell to reach them.
+If you need anything while your nurse is out of the room, you can use the call bell to reach them.

 Your treatment will take 4 to 6 hours.